jeremyjh/higher-leveldb/README.md

 Higher LevelDB provides a rich monadic API for working with [leveldb] (http://code.google.com/p/leveldb) databases.
 It uses the leveldb-haskell bindings to the C++ library.
 The LevelDBT transformer is a Reader that maintains a database context with the open database as well as default read and write options.
 It also manages a concept called a KeySpace, which is a bucket scheme that provides a low (storage) overhead named identifier to segregate data.
 Finally it wraps a ResourceT which is required for use of leveldb-haskell functions.

 The other major feature is the scan function and its ScanQuery structure that provides a map / fold abstraction over the Iterator exposed by leveldb-haskell.

+Please refer to the [API docs](http://hackage.haskell.org/package/higher-leveldb-0.1.0.1/docs/Database-LevelDB-Higher.html) for more.